 You need to find a balance where your lock is affordable and easy to use and (most importantly), secure enough to prevent your bike from being stolen.

 Maybe it will be slightly less secure.
-Just remember that security is the most important job of any lock!
+But just remember that security is the most important job of any lock!

-Make sure you’re aware of the security level you need for your circumstances and choose from the best lightweight bike locks that meet that security level.
+Make sure you’re aware of the security level you need for your circumstances and choose the lightweight bike lock that meets that security level.

 Never buy a cable lock.
 And never go less than Sold Secure Silver!